LadanYang/explore/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of explore is to quickly visualize the datasets without having to write intensive codes.
-The graph can be multiple plots that are interactive and also include multiple discipline: statistics, geographic information system(GIS), and neuroscience.
+The goal of explore is to automatically generate visualizations given variables in a dataset across the disciplines statistics, geography, and neuroscience.
+It generates interactive graphs such scatterplots and boxplots for statistical analysis; maps for geographic information (GIS) data; and raster plots for the firing of a neuron.

 ## Installation